Vaishnav-Sabari-Girish/StudentSync/docs/src/usage.md

 ## Editing a Routine

-To edit a routine, select the routine you want to edit and the click on **Edit Routine**, you will now havee to enter the new routine name and new time.
+To edit a routine, select the routine you want to edit and the click on **Edit Routine**, you will now have to enter the new routine name and new time.